 Raya, who is well-aware of her need to get fit to keep up to her professional needs rarely has any second thoughts while ordering pastries and sweets.
 She is sharp and analytical while cracking mysteries.
 During the course of the case, she is often found to seek closure of her wounds through the happenings in her clients’ life.
 In the world of investigation dominated by men around her, Raya is here to smash gender stereotypes chasing chases criminals and solving cases.

 Raya’s journey –

 I wrote ‘Deal of Death’ as part of the Blogchatter E-book carnival in 2018.
 It was one of the first books to reach the download limit of 600 on the Blogchatter platform and it continued being in the ‘out of stock’ status until recently.
 The book opened to rave reviews and the recent review on the blog Vartika’s diary goes to prove how much this novella is popular even today.
 The Goodreads rating of the book has been at a consistent 4.59 for more than a year now.

 For the past few months, I have received multiple queries related to the sequel that I had announced about working on.
 Honestly, I have two manuscripts ready with me that unfortunately, didn’t live up to my expectations from Raya’s next.
 So I have kept them aside and started working on a new plot.
 I hope to introduce Raya in her second novel through a bigger traditional launch next year.
 In the meanwhile, quite a few of the readers came back asking me for the Amazon link of ‘Deal of Death’.
-So, after a gap of 16 months, it gives me immense pleasure to announce that the book is going live next month.
+So, after a gap of 16 months, it gives me immense pleasure to announce that the book is going live soon.

 I am taking my blog to the next level with Blogchatter’s #MyFriendAlexa